When riders start a new method, then - after practicing the basics a few times - they often say that "their horse gets bored".

 Now when you don't know why you do what you do and where to go, how would your horse know?

-Now when we’re doing the same exercises each time, of course, it's really easy for it to feel quite as a "routine".
+When we’re doing the same exercises each time, of course, it's really easy for it to feel quite as a routine.

 It’s when we’re doing the exercise as though it’s the very first time.